finessevanes/ltad-coach/prd.md

 ### 3.2 Architecture Overview

-The system follows a client-server architecture with clear separation between real-time preview (client-side) and official analysis (server-side).
+The system follows a client-server architecture with client-side MediaPipe.js as the source of truth for all CV metrics.

 #### Client Layer (Browser)

 - Camera access via `getUserMedia()` API (webcam or iPhone Continuity Camera)
-- MediaPipe.js for real-time skeleton overlay (visual feedback only, not source of truth)
+- MediaPipe.js (v0.10.9) for real-time skeleton overlay AND metrics calculation (SOURCE OF TRUTH)
 - MediaRecorder for capturing raw video (no skeleton baked in)
 - Canvas overlay for skeleton visualization during preview
+- All 11 CV metrics calculated client-side before upload

 #### Server Layer (Cloud)

-- FastAPI receives uploaded video blobs
+- FastAPI receives pre-calculated metrics from client
-- MediaPipe (Python) performs official metric extraction
-- Raw keypoints offloaded to storage (context offloading pattern)
+- Duration-only scoring (LTAD 1-5 scale) and age expectations
-- Derived metrics passed to Deep Agent System
+- Deep Agent System generates AI feedback from metrics
 - Results persisted to Firestore

-> **Key Architectural Decision**: Client-side MediaPipe.js handles live preview for visual feedback only.
-After upload, server-side MediaPipe (Python) re-processes the video for official metric extraction.
-The client-side skeleton is for framing confirmation and user experience, not the source of truth for metrics.
+> **Key Architectural Decision**: Client-side MediaPipe.js is the SOURCE OF TRUTH for all CV metrics.
+The client calculates all 11 metrics (duration, sway, arm excursion, stability score, etc.) and sends them to the backend.
+The server only calculates the LTAD duration score (1-5) and generates AI feedback.
+This simplifies the backend and enables synchronous assessment completion.

 ### 3.3 Data Flow